-Lasch Fellows are eligible for the University of Denver's comprehensive benefits package, including medical, dental, paid time off, tuition benefit, and transit pass.
+Lasch Fellows are eligible for the University of Denver's comprehensive benefits package, including medical, dental, paid time off, tuition benefit, and ECO pass.
 Lasch Fellows receive a waiver of all tuition and fees associated with the LL.M. program in which they are enrolled, as well as a professional development budget.
 As full-time students, Lasch Fellows also may qualify for deferment of their student loans and/or loan repayment assistance from their law schools.

-How to apply: To apply, please email the following application materials to Laurie Saraceno (Administrative Director, Clinical Programs) at lsaraceno@law.du.edu, using "Lasch Fellow / CDC", or "Lasch Fellow / ILPC" as the subject line.
+How to apply:

-- 1. Resume
+To apply, please email the following application materials to Laurie Saraceno (Administrative Director, Clinical Programs) at lsaraceno@law.du.edu, using "Lasch Fellow CRC", "Lasch Fellow / CEDC", or "Lasch Fellow / CLC" as the subject line.

-- 2. List of at least three (3) references
+- 1. Resume - 2.
+List of at least three (3) references - 3.
+Statement of interest of no more than two pages addressing (a) why you are interested in the fellowship; (b) what you can contribute to the clinic in which you are interested; (c) your experience with the area(s) of law in which the clinic practices and with public interest/social justice work; (d) your future professional goals; and (e) anything else you consider pertinent. - If applying to the Civil Rights Clinic, a writing sample that represents recent, challenging legal work.
+The writing sample should not be a collaborative work or a document significantly edited by someone else.

-- 3. Statement of interest of no more than two pages addressing (a) why you are interested in the fellowship; (b) what you can contribute to the clinic in which you are interested; (c) your experience with the area(s) of law in which the clinic practices and with public interest/social justice work; (d) your future professional goals; and (e) anything else you consider pertinent.
+Deadline:

-Deadline: The application deadline is August 15, 2022, with preference given to applications received by August 1, 2022, and all applications considered on a rolling basis.
+The application deadline is April 29, 2022, with applications considered on a rolling basis.